top of page

 Fun & Lighthearted with Jemima

-Perfect weekend: A run, cheering on my kids at sport, time with friends, and a relaxed Sunday adventure with family — beach, bush, or anywhere we can make memories.
+Perfect weekend: A run, cheering on her kids at sport, time with friends, and a relaxed Sunday adventure with family - beach, bush, or anywhere they can make memories.

 Coffee or cocktail: Coffee first… then maybe a cocktail later.